 Length of reports

 Reports originating in the Secretariat must not exceed 8,500 words in length (10,700 words for documents not originating in the Secretariat), including any footnotes, headings or hidden text.
 A waiver must be requested for reports that exceed the limit.

 Manuscripts should be transmitted for processing in electronic form.
-For technical specifications on format and media to be used in preparing documents, see the latest version of the DGACM guide to document submission.
+For technical specifications on format and media to be used in preparing documents at Headquarters, see the latest version of the DGACM guide to document submission.

 Main headings and subheadings should be in bold print.
 Initial capitals are used only for the first word and words normally capitalized.
 For more detailed instructions, see Format/Headings and subheadings and Mastheads and cover pages.

 Italics and bold print are not used for emphasis, except where the General Assembly has requested the use of bold print for recommendations (see also Italics and bold print).

-If a text is a revised version of a previously issued document (such as a draft resolution), or is the final version of a report already submitted in draft form for advance editing/translation, all changes, including deletions, must be clearly indicated, by means of (a) Microsoft Word track changes; (b) bold text and strike-outs; or (c) handwritten additions and deletions.
+If a text is a revised version of a previously issued document (such as a draft resolution), or is the final version of a report already submitted in draft form for advance editing/translation, all changes, including deletions, must be clearly indicated by means of Microsoft Word track changes.

 References and quotations